fubark/cyber/docs/docs.md

 In Cyber, there are first-class functions (or function values) and static functions.

 ## Static functions.
-Static functions are not initially values themselves.
-They allow function calls to be optimal since they don't need to resolve a dynamic value.

-Static functions are declared with the `func` keyword and must have a name.
+Functions are declared with the `func` keyword and must have a name.
 ```cy
 use math